-For nearly 100 years, AT&T has remained dedicated to supporting active military personnel, veterans and their families.
-Our nation’s service men and women make sacrifices to protect our country and our freedoms, and as a company, it as an honor to support them both at home and abroad.
-Moreover, military veterans possess the skills we need to succeed as a company and are an invaluable part of our workforce.
+For nearly 100 years, AT&T has remained dedicated to supporting military personnel, veterans and their families.
+Our nation’s servicemen and women make sacrifices to protect our country and our freedoms.
+As a company, it is an honor to support them at home and abroad.
+Moreover, military veterans possess the skills and experience we need to succeed as a company and are an invaluable part of our workforce.

 Recruiting and Hiring Military Veterans